 After the header and claims PASSporT objects have been constructed, their signature is generated normally per the guidance in IETF RFC 8225 [Ref 6] using the full form of PASSporT.

-According to IETF RFC 8443 [Ref 8], the credentials (i.e., certificate) used to create the signature MUST have authority over the namespace of the "rph" claim, and there is only one authority per claim.
+According to IETF RFC 8443 [Ref 8], the credentials (i.e., certificate) used to create the signature shall have authority over the namespace of the "rph" claim.
+There shall be only one authority per claim.
 The ECD/CISA/DHS delegates signing authority for “rph” claims with the “ets” and/or “wps” namespace parameters.
-As indicated in Clause 4.2, the NS/EP Service Provider can use the same credentials as that used to sign “shaken” PASSporTs, but is not required to do so.
+As indicated in Clause 4.2, the NS/EP Service Provider can use the same credentials as those used to sign “shaken” PASSporTs, but is not required to do so.

-If r-values are modified, added or dropped by intermediaries along the path, the intermediaries MUST generate a new "rph" header and sign the claim with their own authority.
+If r-values are modified, added or dropped by intermediaries along the path, the intermediaries shall generate a new "rph" header and sign the claim with their own authority.

 The use of the compact form of PASSporT is not specified in IETF RFC 8443 [Ref 8].